 White vinegar is commonly used for cleaning purposes and as a versatile ingredient in cooking.
 Its acetic acid can also kill weeds.

 Regular household vinegar (5% acetic acid) works on young, small weeds.
-However, a higher acetic acid content works better for general weed control.
+However, a higher acetic acid content is more effective for general weed control.

 There are also a few things to know about using vinegar to kill weeds.